Hyssopus officinalis: Culinary

 The fresh herb is commonly used in cooking.
-Za'atar is a famous Middle Eastern herbal mixture, some versions of which include dried Hyssop leaves.
+Za'atar is a famous Middle Eastern herbal mixture, some versions of which include dried hyssop leaves.

 Essence of hyssop can be obtained by steaming, and is used in cooking to a lesser extent.

 The plant is commonly used by beekeepers to produce nectar from which western honey bees make a rich and aromatic honey.

 Herb hyssop leaves are used as an aromatic condiment.
 The leaves have a lightly bitter taste due to its tannins, and an intense minty aroma.
 Due to its intensity, it is used moderately in cooking.
 The herb is also used to flavor liqueur, and is part of the official formulation of Chartreuse.
-It is also a key ingredient in many formulations of absinthe, where it is the main source of the green colour.
+It is also a key ingredient in many formulations of absinthe.

 Herbal medicine

 In herbal medicine hyssop is believed to have soothing, expectorant, and cough suppressant properties.
 Hyssop has been used for centuries in traditional medicine in order to increase circulation and to treat multiple conditions such as coughing and sore throat.
 Hyssop can stimulate the gastrointestinal system.